sast-tools-static-application-security-testing-sast-scans

 Key Features:

-• Code Quality Analysis → Helps enforce clean coding practices.
+• Code Quality Analysis: Promotes clean, consistent coding practices.

-• CI/CD Integration → Works with Jenkins, GitLab, and Azure DevOps.
+• CI/CD Integration: Connects with Jenkins, GitLab, Azure DevOps, and other pipelines.

 Cons:

-• 50.36% TPR → Detects fewer vulnerabilities than competitors.
+• 50.36% True Positive Rate: Detects fewer security vulnerabilities than leading static code analysis tools.

 💲 Pricing: